Microscopic origin of scalar potential induced topological transition in massive Dirac fermions and scalar Hall effect

 From Fig.\,\ref{fig:band1c} one can see that by increasing the barrier height it is possible to manipulate the mass gap.
-The mass gap decreases due to the fact that the potential $V_0$ now pulls up negative energy states within the window $-m<E<m$ which can now tunnel through the region without potential where the evanescent modes have opposite signature of the mass term.
+The mass gap decreases because the potential $V_0$ now pulls up negative energy states within the window $-m<E<m$ which can now tunnel through the region without potential where the evanescent modes have opposite signatures of the mass term.
 In a sense, this is the \textit{Inverse Klein Tunnelling} where the tunnelling happens through the potential free region.
 This mechanism promotes more mixing of quantum states which creates a spatial modulation of the order parameter $\Delta$.
-Note that at some critical values the gap vanishes completely ($V_2$, $V_4$ in Fig.\,\ref{fig:band1c}), and the distribution of the order parameter also flips sign.
-This critical potential is minimum when the barrier width is half of the unit cell which maximises the mixture of quantum states (Fig.\,\ref{fig:av}).
-The flipping of the order parameter establishes that each of these crossings is actually associated with a band inversion.
+Note that at some critical values, the gap vanishes completely ($V_2$, $V_4$ in Fig.\,\ref{fig:band1c}), and the distribution of the order parameter also flips sign.
+This critical potential is minimal when the barrier width is half of the unit cell which maximises the mixture of quantum states (Fig.\,\ref{fig:av}).
+The flipping of the order parameter establishes that each of these crossings is associated with a band inversion.
 The impact of the band inversion will become more clear when we explore the topological properties of a two-dimensional model in the next section.